-FISCAL YEAR Subtask Description Deliverables BUDGET SUBTASK SM C617.04: Trash Monitoring FY 2024/25 An updated Regional Trash Outfall Monitoring Plan will be submitted to the EO for approval on July 31, 2024.
-EOA will continue to maintain necessary regulatory permits for trash monitoring (e.g., Caltrans encroachment permits, CDFW Streambed Alteration Agreement).
+FISCAL YEAR SUBTASK DESCRIPTION DELIVERABLES BUDGET SUBTASK SM C717.04: Trash Monitoring FY 2025-26 EOA will continue to maintain necessary regulatory permits for trash monitoring (e.g., Caltrans encroachment permits, CDFW Streambed Alteration Agreement).
 EOA will maintain the necessary trash outfall monitoring equipment (e.g., net devices, flow gauges).
-WY 2025 monitoring will begin October 1, 2024 and will target a minimum of three storm events.
+WY 2026 monitoring will begin October 1, 2025 and will target a minimum of three storm events.
 Flow will be measured throughout the wet season and models will be applied to complete the record.
 Collected trash will be retrieved, stored (e.g., at regional site).
-Later characterization of trash will be conducted as part of the WQIF grant.
-Reports associated with Trash Monitoring are described in Subtask SMC617.07.
+Later characterization of trash will be conducted as part of the WQIF WOW project.
+Reports associated with Trash Monitoring are described in Subtask SMC717.07.
 EOA will provide support to the WOW Trash Receiving Water Monitoring Program as part of the SMCWPPP grant match.
-Updated Trash Monitoring Plan for EO approval (July 31, 2024).
 Regulatory permits.
 Purchase and install monitoring equipment.
 Conduct at least three wet weather monitoring events at two outfall sites.
-WY 2024 Trash Monitoring data that has undergone QA/QC review for all required parameters. \$142,333 SUBTASK SM C617.05: Pollutants of Concern Monitoring FY 2024/25 In FY 2024/25, EOA will conduct annual POC Monitoring in compliance with minimum frequencies described in MRP 3.0 with the goal of achieving the minimum number of samples for each monitoring type by the end of the permit term.
-Details of where (MS4 vs. receiving water), when (wet vs. dry weather), what (water vs. sediment), how (grab sample vs. composite), and why (which of the six information needs is addressed) will be developed at the beginning of the FY.
-Monitoring will support overall needs of C/CAG and its member agencies to meet Provision C.8.f monitoring requirements and address C.11/12 investigation requirements.
-Reports associated with POC Monitoring are described in Subtask SMC617.07.
-Collect and analyze up to seven wet weather and seven dry weather (or equivalent) PCBs and mercury samples.
-Continue implementation of the RWL Assessment Monitoring Plan in WY 2025.
-WY 2024 POC Monitoring data that has undergone QA/QC review for all required parameters. \$200,964
+WY 2025 Trash Monitoring data that has undergone QA/QC review for all required parameters. \$139,752 SUBTASK SM C717.05: POLLUTANTS OF CONCERN MONITORING FY 2025-26 In FY 2025-26, EOA will conduct or assist in annual POC Monitoring in compliance with minimum frequencies described in MRP 3.0 with the goal of achieving the minimum number of samples for each monitoring type by the end of the permit term.
+Details of where (MS4 vs. receiving water), when (wet vs. dry weather), what (water vs. sediment), how (grab sample vs. composite), and why (which of the six information needs is addressed) will be developed at the beginning of the fiscal year.
+It is assumed that the WQIF PCBs Special Studies project will provide all required PCBs samples.
+MPOC monitoring will support overall needs of C/CAG and its member agencies to meet Provision C.8.f monitoring requirements and address C.11/12 investigation requirements.
+Reports associated with POC Monitoring are described in Subtask SMC717.07.
+Support WQIF PCBs Special Studies project team as part of grant match.
+WY 2024 POC Monitoring data that has undergone QA/QC review for all required parameters (for data that was not available with the WY 2024 UCMR).
+WY 2025 POC Monitoring data that has undergone QA/QC review for all required parameters \$41,184 SUBTASK SM C717.06: PESTICIDES AND TOXICITY MONITORING FY 2025-26 EOA will communicate with contractors and regional partners in preparation for P&T sample collection.
+In July of 2025, EOA will collect one dry weather P&T sample and will conduct QA/QC review of the analytical data.
+Reports associated with P&T Monitoring are described in Subtask SMC717.07.
+Collect and analyze one dry weather P&T sample in July 2025.
+WY 2025 P&T Monitoring data that has undergone QA/QC review for all required parameters. \$40,356